 If you live in Springfield and your toilets are gurgling, drains are backing up, or you’ve noticed that awful sewer smell in the yard, please don’t wait.
+Those are the signs that your sewer line might be ready to fail.
+And when it fails, it is not a minor inconvenience.

-I’m Dennis Rollins—And I’ve Seen What Happens When People Wait
+I’m Dennis Rollins — And I’ve Seen What Happens When People Wait

+I’m a retired U.S. Navy Chief, and now I run Veteran Plumbing Services right here in Northern Virginia.
 I’ve helped a lot of folks in Springfield over the years, and when I see sewer problems in older homes, there’s one usual suspect: Orangeburg pipe.

-What’s Orangeburg—and Why It’s Trouble
+What’s Orangeburg — and Why It’s Trouble

+Back in the 1950s to 1970s, builders used a material called Orangeburg.
+It’s layers of tar paper rolled into a pipe.
+It didn’t age well.
 Over time, it collapses or breaks down, and once tree roots find a way in, you’re in for more than just a slow drain.

-Here’s What I’ve Seen Firsthand:
+Here’s What I’ve Seen Firsthand in Springfield Homes

 - Raw sewage flooding finished basements